marb61a/Course-Notes/Misc/Data Protection/ISO Internal Auditor 27001.md

   -
   -

-Understanding your organization and its context (clause 4.1)
+Understanding your organization and its context

-    Start
+  -
+  -

-    Understanding the needs and expectations of interested parties [clause 4.2] (2:04 )
+Understanding the needs and expectations of interested parties [clause 4.2] (2:04 ) -

-    Start
+  -

 Determining the scope of the ISMS [clause 4.3] (2:16 )

     Start
     Leadership and commitment [clause 5.1] (2:11 )